PoCI – Proof of Correct Inference Standard

 PoCI is intended to be an open and neutral standard, similar in spirit to internet RFCs or blockchain improvement proposals (BIPs/EIPs).
 The goal is to provide a common foundation for auditable AI, especially in highly regulated sectors such as banking, healthcare or public administration.

 The specification is versioned and published publicly.
-Any implementation that conforms to PoCI v0 MUST follow the invariants and structures described in the standard.
+Any implementation that conforms to PoCI v0 MUST follow the invariants and structures described in the normative specification.